rseragon/rseragon.github.io/_posts/2024-03-15-battle-backend-1.md

 is around 4 GB[^32-bit], right now, with the advent of 64-bit processors the capacity has exponentially increased to 4PB[^64-bit].

 I would proclaim that solution built 3 decades ago aren't viable for problems that are present right now.
-So, to use a older paradigm just because everyone is using it, is just like liviing in a delusion that an AI won't take over your job.
+So, to use a older paradigm just because everyone is using it, is just like living in a delusion that an AI won't take over your job.

 # Benching languages
 Now, enough of philosophy.
 Let's get our hands on the numbers.
 The numbers which decide the applicability of the current backend technologies.
 For the comparision, I've taken these four tech stacks.
 The factors that made me choose these are quite biased, but hear me out.

-1. **SpringBoot + Java**: I hate to say this, but a plethora of backend servers are written in this languages.
+1. **SpringBoot + Java**: I hate to say this, but a plethora of backend servers are written in this language.
 And after giving a long ass speech about the philosophy of Java, I couldn't ignore this one.
 2. **ExpressJs  + Node**: If it weren't to be Java, its always Node.
 Not that I completely hate it, but I don't like it either.
 Nevertheless, it's quite ubiquitous.
 3. **Flask   +  Python**: This is one framework every python developer knows or heard of.
 It's easy to learn and quite straightforward to deploy.
 4. **Hono       +  Bun**: Bun has been in quite the popularity now.
 It's super-fast runtime is one of the main reason I wanted to do this benchmark.